remexre/extlint/README.md

 `get-gitgrade-repos` is a small helper program that clones all the student repos.
 This is mainly for testing and assessments.

+`ocaml-ast` is a hybrid Rust-OCaml crate to parse OCaml code.

+`rules` contains rules developed for linting.

-`json_of_ocaml` is a command-line tool that dumps an OCaml untyped AST as JSON.
+`src/json_of_ocaml` is a command-line tool that dumps an OCaml untyped AST as JSON.
 It's the best way to interface with `ocaml-ast` without linking directly to it.

-`ocaml-ast` is a hybrid Rust-OCaml crate to parse OCaml code.
+`src/ocaml-syntax-check` is a command-line tool that pretty-prints any syntax error in the given file.
+It's mainly for debugging.

 ## Known Bugs